DEA Seizure of Cash at the Airport

 The Civil Asset Forfeiture Reform Act of 2000 (“CAFRA”), 18 U.S.C. § 983(c), sets forth the Government’s burden of proof in a civil forfeiture action.
 Under CAFRA, it is the Government’s burden to show by a preponderance of the evidence that forfeiture applies.
 18 U.S.C. § 983(c)(1).

-Section 881 provides, inter alia, for the forfeiture to the United States of property used in the commission of federally controlled substance violations punishable by more than one year in prison.
+Section 881 provides, among other things, for the forfeiture to the United States of property used in the commission of federally controlled substance violations punishable by more than one year in prison.
 See 21 U.S.C. § 881.

 When the DEA seeks forfeiture under 21 U.S.C. § 881(a)(6), federal DEA agents might claim that the money falls in one of the following categories: